mohae/json2go/cmd/json2go/README.md

 By default, json2go will read the JSON from `stdin` and write the output to `stdout`.
 Both a source file and destination file can be specified.
 When the output destination is a file, the JSON used to generate the struct definition can also be written to a file by using either the `-writejson` or `-w` flag.
 The filename will be the same as the Go output file except it will have the `.json` extension.

-The default package name for the generated Go source is `main`, this can be overridden using either the `-pkg` or `-p` flag.
+If the package name isn't specified using either the `-pkg` or `-p` flag, the package name will either be the parent directory of the ouput file, if an output file is specified, or the working directory.

 The generated source can include the import statement for `encoding/json` by using either the `-addimport` or `-a` flag.